 What Evidence Do I Need to Prove Negligence?

 Many different types of evidence can be used to prove negligence in a car accident claim.
 Some of the most common types of evidence include:

 - Witness testimony – This can be used to establish what happened leading up to the accident.

 - Photographs – Photographs can be used to show the damage caused by the accident or the position of the vehicles immediately after the collision.

 - Police reports – Police reports can be used to establish fault in an accident.

 - Medical records – Medical records can show the extent of your injuries and to prove causation.

 What If I’m Partially At Fault for the Accident?

 In some cases, both drivers may be at fault for the accident.
-North Carolina is a pure contributory negligence state, which means that if you are found to be even partially at fault for the accident, you will be barred from recovery.
+North Carolina is a contributory negligence state, which means that if you are found to be even partially at fault for the accident, you will be barred from recovery.

 How Is Fault Determined by the Insurance Company?